CreditCardFinder Q&A: Published responses to our user's credit card and travel money questions

 - Should I use a credit card with complimentary travel insurance or organise separate travel insurance?

 Both complimentary and individual travel insurance pose potential benefits and savings.
 However, it is your unique financial circumstance that will determine which option is right for you.
+The differences between credit card complimentary travel insurance and separate travel insurance include the period of cover, excess for claims and the terms for claim eligibility.

 - What's the difference between Visa and MasterCard?